Demonstrated Interest in College Admissions (With List of Colleges That Count It)

 This is a separate conversation, but perhaps the ultimate way of “demonstrating interest” in a college is by applying Early Decision.
 There is absolutely a statistical advantage to applying early decision at so many schools.
 But Early Decision is only a good move if you are 100% sure that the school is right for you AND you would be happy with the financial aid awarded.

 This is dependent on the school, but if an interview is offered, you should interview.
 Whether it is off- campus, with an alumni, or on-campus, all applicants should (even if the school says it is not necessary to do so).
-The ideal scenario would be to interview on-campus.
-Schools will always say it doesn’t matter how you interview, but it does.
-If you make a very favorable impression on the person who will be reading your application and presenting your file to the admissions committee, that can bey very helpful.
+The ideal scenario would be to interview on-campus if given the opportunity, because it shows that you made the additional effort to visit campus.

-Touring can be another way that a school counts demonstrated interest.
+Campus tours and information sessions can be another way that a school counts demonstrated interest.
 If you happen to be on campus for a tour, you should also interview if possible.
 Always remember to make your tour “official” and fill out a card or form from the admissions office that indicates that you were on campus.
-The campus visit is also contextual–for instance, if a kid lives in New Jersey or Connecticut, but does not bother to visit Barnard in NYC, that will not look great.
-If that same kid happened to live in Hawaii or Utah, it would be more understandable.
+The campus visit is also contextual–for instance, if a student who lives in New Jersey or Connecticut, but does not bother to visit Barnard College in New York City, the admissions team may wonder why they didn’t make the short trip.
+However, if the same prospective Barnard student happened to live in Hawaii or Utah, it would be more understandable if they didn’t have the chance to visit.

 As with anything in this process, you should do everything that is optional!
 If a school gives you an optional essay to write, you should write that essay WELL.
 A sloppy essay is just as bad (if not worse) than not doing the essay at all, so put care into the optional but recommended things in the admissions process.
 These things can make you stand out.